-Brad Fisher maintains a diverse civil litigation practice, handling cases involving corporate governance and partnership disputes, breaches of contract and business torts, misuse of trade secrets and other forms of unfair competition, violations of noncompetition covenants, and consumer protection claims, among others.
-He regularly litigates in both state and federal courts and in arbitration, and represents both defendants and plaintiffs.
+Brad Fisher maintains a diverse civil litigation practice, handling cases involving claims by and against health care providers, consumer protection claims, misuse of trade secrets and other forms of unfair competition, violations of noncompetition covenants, allegations of false claims, corporate governance and partnership disputes, and breaches of contract and business torts.
+He tries cases in both state and federal courts and in arbitration, and represents both defendants and plaintiffs.
 Brad also regularly represents health care clients in administrative proceedings before the Department of Health.

 Spirits distributor contract dispute

 Represented an alcohol beverage company and alcohol beverage distributor for a distribution contract dispute under Washington law.
 Obtained favorable settlement before arbitration.
 (AAA Arbitration 2013)

 Freestone Capital Partners v.
 MKA Real Estate Opportunity Fund

 Represented Freestone in a multi-jurisdictional matter involving the enforcement of written guarantees exceeding $32 million indebtedness.
 Obtained summary judgment against the two individual guarantors who resided in California.
 (2012)